Daomu Biji: Adaptations

 In July 2020, the online drama Reunion: The Sound of the Providence aired, with a new cast headed by Zhu Yilong, aside from the returning cast of "Fatty" Wang, Kan Jian, Huo Daofu and returning actors from Tomb of the Sea.
 Split into two seasons with 62 episodes total, it adapted the sequel novel Reboot: Thunder at the Distant Sea (重启之极海听雷).
 A short web series spin-off, Reunion: The Sound of the Providence Side Story: Ping Yao Wang Shi (平妖往事) was released, focusing on the shared ancestor of the side characters.

 In 2021, the season sequel to The Lost Tomb 2, The Lost Tomb 2: Explore With the Note, began aired with an all-new cast, aside from the returning casts of "Fatty" Wang, Mrs. Huo, Hendry Cox and Wu Sanxing from The Lost Tomb 2.
 It covers the events of the fourth book.
 Another short web series spin-off, Echo of Moonfall (月陨回声) was released, focusing on the side characters from Reunion: The Sound of the Providence.
 The action-adventure movie Reunion: Escape from the Monstrous Snake was also released with an all-new cast, aside from the returning cast of Hei Yanjing from Tomb of the Sea.
 It is a side-story that focuses on Hei Yanjing and his adventure in Cambodia.
+A 12-episode animated 3D Chinese series titled The Buried Tree Devil, an adaption of Volume 2 and it premiered on April 4, 2021.

 In 2022, the action-adventure movie Reunion 2: Mystery of the Abyss, was released with an all-new cast, aside from the returning cast of Hei Yanjing from Tomb of the Sea and Reunion: Escape from the Monstrous Snake.
 It is a side-story whose plot was developed by the author and focuses on side characters from the series.
 Chronologically, it takes place before the extra-story novel Moving Forward Through the Flowery Night: The End Comes Without A Sound and after the two Reunion sequels.

-Filming for the season sequel to Tomb of the Sea, Tibetian Sea Flower (藏海花) was also completed.
+In 2023, two films featuring original storyline of the Iron Triangle after their retirement to Rain Village was released, Conjuring Curse (介子鬼城) and Misty Creed (黑金古殿).
+Filming for the adaptation of theTibetian Sea Flower (藏海花) was also completed and aired under the title Adventure Behind the Bronze Door in 2024.
+With 2024, two spin-off prequel films for Adventure Behind the Bronze Door was released, centering Zhang Haike and Zhang Nian, titled Tibetan Sea Flower: Snowy Night, Murderous Lantern (藏海花之雪夜凶灯) and Tibetan Sea Flower: Dark Nest Surge (藏海花之暗巢汹涌).

+In 2025, a television series titled The Legend of Zang Hai was released and is centers around the life of Zang Hai, an important historical figure with connections to the tombs that Wu Xie and the cast raids years later.
+A new adaptation action-adventure fantasy television series of main storyline was also released, titled Time Raiders, also known as Wu Xie's Private Notes.